Nuclei-Software/NMSIS/README.md

     All Nuclei N/NX Class Processors DSP library collection with a lot of functions for various data types: fixed-point (fractional q7, q15, q31) and single precision floating-point (32-bit).
-    Implementations optimized for the Nuclei processor core which has RISC-V SIMD instruction set.
+    Implementations optimized for the Nuclei processor core which P-ext or V-ext present.

 * **NMSIS NN**

     All Nuclei N/NX Class Processors Collection of efficient neural network kernels developed to maximize the performance and minimize the memory footprint Nuclei processor core.

 ## Directory Structure

 | Directory                  | Content                                                   |